Waku Waku Sonic Patrol Car

 |Waku Waku Sonic Patrol Car|

-Waku Waku Sonic Patrol Car (わくわくソニックパトカー) is a kiddy ride that features Sonic playing the role of a police officer, patrolling the streets of a city and keeping it safe from Doctor Eggman.
+Waku Waku Sonic Patrol Car (わくわくソニックパトカー) is a kiddy ride that features Sonic the Hedgehog playing the role of a police officer, patrolling the streets of a city and keeping it safe from Dr. Eggman.
 The game was released on December 1991, in both Japanese and English.
-The English version was not exported to other countries and likely was used in areas where a large number of english speaking tourists frequent.
+The English version was not exported to other countries and likely was used in areas where a large number of English-speaking tourists frequent.

-On September 17th, 2015 it was announced that the game had been dumped and will be emulatable in the next version of MAME.
+On September 17th, 2015 it was announced that the game had been dumped and will be supported in the next version of MAME.

 The game begins with Sonic providing an introductory speech, then pulling out of a police station and hops into his patrol car.
 At this point the ride begins to move and the player can control Sonic's car as they please.
 Along the way, the action pauses to let a group of flickies cross the road.
 As the ride resumes, things remain peaceful for another short period of time, then Eggman shows up and starts shoving cars aside.
 The player is expected to then activate the siren and pursue him, occasionally jumping out of the car briefly to injure Eggman.
 When he is damaged enough, Eggman gives up and leaves.
 If no action is taken long enough, however, Eggman will get away.
 Either way, Sonic will pull up in front of the police station and the ride/game ends after Sonic gives an ending speech.

 The game combines a simple video game in a family-sized cabinet (the ride's interior is spacious enough to accommodate two adults) that is in the style of a police car.
 The game has Sonic playing the role of a police officer, jumping into a patrol car for a daily patrol routine.
 Along the way, Dr. Eggman appears and begins making one traffic offense after another.
 Sonic must then pursue Eggman and destroy his vehicle by jumping on it before he escapes.